 - Drywall damage: Drooping and discolored drywall with pinpoint holes

 - Paint damage: You might notice bubbling, peeling paint, which could be due to water damage or a termite infestation.

-- Floor damage: Buckling wooden or laminate floorboards from termite sub floor damage.
+- Floor damage: You may also notice buckling wooden or laminate floorboards, from termite sub floor damage.

 - Loose tiles: Termites can introduce moisture to your floor and subsequently tiles will move out of place and/or crack.

 - Wood damage: Crumbling, damaged wood and maze-like patterns in furniture, floor boards or walls.

 - Flying termites: If you spot swarms anywhere in your house, you're sure to have more termites below deck.

 What termites look like